Electric Vehicle Charging 101 in Pennsylvania & New Jersey

 Annual Savings

-Average amount EV owners save per year on fuel compared to gas vehicles
+Estimated annual savings on fuel compared to comparable gas vehicles

 Miles of Range